SyncfusionExamples/blazor-sidebar-replace-default-navigation/README.md

 ## About Syncfusion Blazor Components
 The Syncfusion's Blazor components library offers over 70 UI components to work with Blazor server-side and client-side (Blazor WebAssembly) projects seamlessly.
-In addition to Sidebar, we provide popular Blazor Components such as DataGrid,Charts, Scheduler, Diagram, Word Processor, and more.
+In addition to Sidebar, we provide popular Blazor Components such as DataGrid, Charts, Scheduler, Diagram, Word Processor, and more.

 ### About Syncfusion
 Founded in 2001 and headquartered in Research Triangle Park, N.C., Syncfusion has more than 27,000 customers and more than 1 million users, including large financial institutions, Fortune 500 companies, and global IT consultancies.